DataBrewery/cubes/doc/backends/google_analytics.rst

     The email address you need is the email address generated for the *Service Account*, not your account email address.

+Add the generated service account email address to the list of permissions in the Account User Management in the Google Analytics Admin page.

 Configuration
 -------------